2006 IndyCar Series: Calendar changes

+Phoenix International Raceway (pictured in 2016) was one of three circuits to be removed from the IndyCar Series' schedule ahead of the 2006 season.

 The 2006 schedule was notably compressed with a span of 25 weeks between the first and last races, eight weeks fewer than the previous season's schedule.
 Indy Racing League (IRL) president Brian Barnhart explained that the schedule was shortened to avoid conflicts with the National Football League and Major League Baseball and attain high television ratings.
-In response to the criticism of the schedule, Barnhardt ensured that the IRL was working on hosting more races in the 2007 schedule, specifically in Canada and Mexico.
+In response to the criticism of the schedule, Barnhart ensured that the IRL was working on hosting more races in the 2007 schedule, specifically in Canada and Mexico.

 Three tracks—California Speedway, Phoenix International Raceway, and Pikes Peak International Raceway—were omitted from the 2006 schedule.
-Promoters of the former two tracks were unable to find an available weekend that suited their schedule and the condensed IndyCar schedule, while the latter track was sold to International Speedway Corporation and shut down in October 2005.
-With California left off the schedule, Chicagoland Speedway's Peak Antifreeze Indy 300 now played host to the IndyCar season finale.
+Promoters of the former two tracks were unable to find an available weekend that suited their schedule and the condensed IndyCar Series schedule, while the latter track was sold to International Speedway Corporation and shut down in October 2005.
+With California left off the schedule, Chicagoland Speedway's Peak Antifreeze Indy 300 now played host to the IndyCar Series season finale.
 The Watkins Glen Indy Grand Prix was also shifted up from its original September date to June, the weekend following the Indianapolis 500.

-Background
+The IRL attempted to bring the Champ Car World Series (CCWS)-sanctioned Grand Prix of Long Beach to the IndyCar Series for 2006, but CCWS co-owner Kevin Kalkhoven bought out the event in June 2005 in order for the event to remain on his series' schedule.
+This reportedly angered sponsors of the IndyCar Series' teams because Tony George, founder of the IRL, had previously assured teams that the series would be racing in Long Beach and Canada in 2006.

+Changes

 Mechanical regulations

 One company, Honda, supplied engines in 2006, down from three companies the previous season.
-In November 2004, General Motors announced the withdrawal of Chevrolet from the IndyCar Series after 2005, citing escalating costs and a decline in competitiveness.
+In November 2004, General Motors announced the withdrawal of Chevrolet from the IndyCar Series after 2005, citing escalating costs and their lack of competitiveness.
 With mounting rumors of Toyota's impending withdrawal, Honda committed to supplying engines and vowed to remain impartial towards every team in the series.
 Toyota eventually confirmed their departure from the series the day after Honda's announcement.

 For 2006, the IndyCar Series began their shift towards ethanol fuel after using methanol fuel since the series' inception in 1996.
 The shift was gradual, with each car utilizing a blend of 90% methanol and 10% ethanol before switching to a 100% ethanol blend in 2007.
 To further promote ethanol usage, RLR obtained sponsorship from Team Ethanol, a coalition of several ethanol design–build farms.